Captain Triumph: DC Comics history

-In DC Comics, Captain Triumph was revealed to have been a member of the All Star Squadron.
+In DC Comics, Captain Triumph is revealed to have been a member of the All Star Squadron alongside Liberty Belle.

 Michael's ghost later gained control of Lance's body when Lance started to get emotional.
-This happened when Michael learned during Lance's dinner with former All Star Squadron teammates Libby Lawrence and John Law that Libby's husband Phillip was cheating on her.
-When Lance found that Phillip was seeing Jesse Quick, Michael takes control of Lance's body and kills Phillip.
-The Titans and Liberty Belle later investigate the murder as Lance states that he knows who did it.
-Michael took control of Lance's body and attacks Jesse Quick only to be defeated by Nightwing.
-Lance told the Titans and Libby that Michael had killed Phillip and surrenders to the arriving police officers.
+Lance learns that Phillip Geyer is seeing Jesse Quick, so Michael takes control of Lance's body and kills Phillip.
+The Titans and the aged heroine Libby Lawrence later investigate the murder as Lance states that he knows who did it.
+Michael attacks Jesse Quick, only to be defeated by Nightwing.
+Lance told the Titans and Libby that Michael had killed Phillip and surrenders to the police.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-When Harley Quinn broke DC Continuity and was scolded by Jonni DC: Continuity Cop, Triumph fell from the sky and was separated from Michael Gallant's ghost.
-When Triumph confronts Mayor LaGuardia, Harley Quinn helps him get away from Checkmate agents.
-After learning that Harley was responsible for him being transported to the 21st century, Triumph grabs her by the neck.
-This led to a fight in a construction site, where Triumph decides not to kill Harley and storms off.
-When Triumph is found at his favorite hot dog stand, Harley takes him to the airfield where Michael Gallant died.
+When Harley Quinn breaks DC continuity, Captain Triumph falls from the sky and is separated from his brother's ghost.
+When he confronts Mayor LaGuardia, Harley helps him get away from Checkmate agents.
+After learning that Harley was responsible for him being transported to the 21st century, Captain Triumph grabs her by the neck.
+This leads to a fight in a construction site, where Captain Triumph decides not to kill Harley and storms off.
+Captain Triumph is found at his favorite hot dog stand, so Harley takes him to the airfield where Michael died.
 He sees Michael's ghost as they disappear into the timestream.

-Captain Gallant II
+Second version

 An unnamed female operated as Captain Triumph and was a member of the Crusaders.